rust-embedded/book/src/peripherals/using-interior-mutability.md

 ```

-where Sync does absolutely nothing.
+where `Sync` does absolutely nothing.

-Another way is to use Rust's `SyncUnsafeCell` which is currently only available in nightly under the flag `#![feature(sync_unsafe_cell)]`.
+Another way is to use Rust's [`SyncUnsafeCell`](https://doc.rust-lang.org/core/cell/struct.SyncUnsafeCell.html) which is currently only available in nightly under the flag `#![feature(sync_unsafe_cell)]` as of this writing.

-Of course, none of the above are safe.
-In order to get a proper interior mutability that is safe, we should implement `Sync` ourself and put in our synchronization primitive specific to the hardware such as locking the resource with atomic swap and guarding the code with interrupt-free section (disable interrupt, run some code, enable interrupt), also known as critical section.
+Of course, none of the above is safe.
+In order to get proper interior mutability that is safe, we should implement `Sync` ourselves and put in our synchronization primitives specific to the hardware such as locking the resource with atomic swap and guarding the code with an interrupt-free section (disable interrupt, run some code, enable interrupt), also known as [critical section](https://github.com/rust-embedded/critical-section).

-You could check how [rust-console gba](https://github.com/rust-console/gba/blob/6a3fcc1ee6493a499af507f8394ee542500721b7/src/gba_cell.rs#L63) implement it for reference.
+You could check how [rust-console gba](https://github.com/rust-console/gba/blob/6a3fcc1ee6493a499af507f8394ee542500721b7/src/gba_cell.rs#L63) implement it for reference (this example if fairly complex, though).

 Interior mutability and static mutability is a rather deep topic.
-I strongly recommend reading more about static mutable references from [the rust edition guide here](https://github.com/rust-lang/edition-guide/blob/master/src/rust-2024/static-mut-references.md).
+I strongly recommend reading more about static mutable references from [The Rust Edition Guide here](https://doc.rust-lang.org/edition-guide/rust-2024/static-mut-references.html).